genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ![api-navigate-swagger.gif](doc-odm-user-guide/gifs/api-navigate-swagger.gif)

-For studies,
-you should go to the *job* endpoint, use the **POST /api/v1/jobs/import/study** method, and supply the file URL:
+For data import, you should go to the job section and choose the endpoint relevant for the specific data type.
+For studies, use the **POST /api/v1/jobs/import/study** method, and supply the file URL:

 ![api-add-study.gif](doc-odm-user-guide/gifs/api-add-study.gif)